 Slap's BBQ - Kansas City, Kansas

 Slap's BBQ in the Strawberry Hill neighborhood of Kansas City, Kansas has been very popular since opening in June 2014.
 We first went to Slap's a few months later, but there was a long line standing in the rain.
 Over time, the dinning area has been expanded with a covered patio and they have learned how to prepare the food much faster.
-They also greatly expanded the hours they are open.
+In 2020 they added more outdoor dinning on the roof of an out building and replace the on site parking with picnic tables.
+Slap's has greatly expanded the hours they are open over the years.

 We have not had an excessive wait in several years.

 The restaurant is operated by brothers Mike and Joe Pearce, who are members of the Squeal Like a Pig BBQ competitive barbecue team/ Three members of the team opened the restaurant, though only the brothers are there today.
 "Slap's" is made from the first letters of Squeal Like A Pig.
 The team still competes, but not as often as they once did.

 My favorite item, by far, is the ribs.
 The St. Louis style cut pork ribs are tender and have an excellent slightly smoky flavor that has been well seasoned with their rub.
 The sausage is also very good.
 The large chunks of burnt ends have been the least exciting meat.
 They taste good, but are more mildly seasoned than is typical in our favorite Kansas City burnt ends.

 The sauce is the most unusual thing about this barbecue.
 It is a thin, very sweet sauce like that served with some appetizers in Chinese or Thai restaurants.
 That standard sweet sauce goes well with the smoked turkey, but on the other meats I prefer the spicy sauce, though the meats are good without any BBQ sauce.